AdobeDocs/campaign-classic.en/help/platform/using/sftp-server-usage.md

       Otherwise validate:

-      * The password doesn't contain '@'.
-The connection failed if there is '@' in the password.
+      * The password does not contain the `@` character.
+The connection fails if there is an `@` character in the password.
       * There are no firewall issues which can hamper communication between Adobe Campaign application server and SFTP server.
       * Run tracert and telnet commands from the campaign server to the sftp to see if there are any connection issues.
       * There are no communication protocol issues.
-      * Port is open.
+      * The port is open.